 Penland Drawing & Painting Program

-The studio is flexible and is designed to accommodate work with traditional drawing and painting materials such as oil, acrylic, watercolor, encaustic, egg tempera, pencil, charcoal, pastel, ink, etc. as well as other approaches such as collage, digital imagery, photo transfer, and sign painting.
-Materials may be used observationally with subjects such as figure, still life, and landscape or in the exploration of abstraction, ideation, and expression.
-Workshop topics also include design and composition, color theory, and idea generation.
-Ruth Waller, Joseph Hart, Steve Johnson, Pinkney Herbert, Holly Roberts, Lisa Pressman, Clarence Morgan, Jill Eberle, Henrik Drescher, Lauren Fensterstock, Arthur Gonzalez, Michael Dixon, Alicia Keshishian, Robert Johnson, and many others are among the studio’s recent instructors.
+Traditional drawing and painting materials (such as oil, acrylic, watercolor, encaustic, egg tempera, pencil, charcoal, pastel, ink, etc.) as well as other approaches such as collage, digital imagery, photo transfer, and sign painting, may be used observationally with subjects such as figure, still life, and landscape or in the exploration of abstraction, ideation, and the expressive qualities of materials.
+Topics also include design and composition, color theory, and idea generation.
+Recent instructors include Ruth Waller, Joseph Hart, Steve Johnson, Pinkney Herbert, Holly Roberts, Lisa Pressman, Clarence Morgan, Jill Eberle, Henrik Drescher, Lauren Fensterstock, Arthur Gonzalez, Michael Dixon, Alicia Keshishian, Brandon J. Donahue, and Robert Johnson, among many others.

 Our workshops take place in a well-equipped, well-maintained, and safe studio designed to accommodate diverse content and working styles.
-There are worktables and/or easels for each student, covered outdoor work areas, and plenty of natural light.
+There are work tables and/or easels for each student, pin up space, and covered outdoor work and meeting spaces.

 Equipment—General Studio Area

 This list of equipment is intended to give you an idea about what the Drawing and Painting studio is like.
 Keep in mind that, although this equipment is available in the studio, if something is not necessary for your class, it may not be prepared or available for use.
 The equipment used by your class will be determined by your instructor and will be appropriate to the techniques covered in your class.
 This is a general description of equipment and may change before your session.

 14 work tables with adjustable tabletop

 1 special needs drafting table, 30″ x 40″ tabletop